On the Bias of Next-Token Predictors Toward Systematically Inefficient Reasoning: A Shortest-Path Case Study: Experimental Setup

 \section{Experimental Setup}

-We leverage the controlled nature of our problem setting to define a random generator of reasoning traces with a controllable degree of efficiency.
+We leverage the controlled nature of our problem setting to define a random generator of reasoning traces with a tunable degree of efficiency.
 These exact traces are then used to build a training corpus of question-trace-answer triples, and train a next-token prediction model on the shortest-path task.

-The parametric control over the \emph{structural efficiency} of the reasoning trace is achieved through a temperature parameter $\eta$, determining the probability of prioritizing shorter vs. longer partial-path explorations, i.e., the bias of the underlying algorithm toward a layer-by-layer (positive $\eta$) or a depth-first (negative $\eta$) approach.
-Independent of $\eta$, when multiple partial paths of the same length can be continued, the relative exploration order is randomized.
+The efficiency level of the CoTs is uniquely determined by the exploration order according to which the model computes partial paths and costs and then composes them to build the optimal path.
+As the trace generator traverses the graph, it maintains an exploration queue containing path continuations yet to be considered.
+The associated priority weights depend on a temperature parameter, the \emph{efficiency} $\eta$, controlling whether shorter vs. longer partial paths should be explored first.
+When multiple partial paths of the same length can be continued, their relative order is fully randomized.
 The internal logic of the exploration algorithm and its dependence on $\eta$ can be seen in Fig.\,\ref{fig:algo_and_CoT_lengths}(a).

-The temperature $\eta$ indirectly affects the number of reasoning steps, since previously explored paths will need revising if a better route to an intermediate node is encountered.
-Note, however, that the \emph{trace optimality criteria} described in section \ref{sec:tokenization} guarantee that the number of steps remains polynomial (worst-case $\mathcal{O}(C L^2 K^2)$ \footnote{Given the structure of the exploration algorithm Fig.\,\ref{fig:algo_and_CoT_lengths}(a), each one of the $\mathcal{O}(LK)$ nodes can be at most revisited $\mathcal{O}(CL)$ times, since a best cost improvement is needed to trigger backtracking.}), as evidenced from the table in Fig.\,\ref{fig:algo_and_CoT_lengths}(b).
+Thus, $\eta$ can bias the underlying algorithm toward a layer-by-layer (positive $\eta$) or a depth-first (negative $\eta$) approach.
+This directly affects the number of reasoning steps, since previously explored paths will need revising if a better route to an intermediate node is encountered.
+For this reason in the paper we refer to positive $\eta$ values as efficient (less total steps) and to negative $\eta$ values as inefficient (more total steps).
+Note, however, that the \emph{trace optimality criteria} described in section \ref{sec:tokenization} guarantee that the computational cost number of steps remains polynomial (worst-case $\mathcal{O}(C L^2 K^2)$ \footnote{Given the structure of the exploration algorithm Fig.\,\ref{fig:algo_and_CoT_lengths}(a), each one of the $\mathcal{O}(LK)$ nodes can be at most revisited $\mathcal{O}(CL)$ times, since a best cost improvement is needed to trigger backtracking.}), as evidenced from the table in Fig.\,\ref{fig:algo_and_CoT_lengths}(b).